 This is the right time to tell these visitors more about that particular product, offer a discount, or simply offer to answer their questions.

-Visitors who avail of a promotional offer to trial your product, may be interested in becoming a long-term customer.
+Visitors who take advantage of a promotional offer to trial your product, may be interested in becoming a long-term customer.
 If you’re offering people a discount on a specific site (like ProductHunt) to trial a new feature, you should send a message to anyone who arrives on your site from that link.

-Here’s your rule would look something like this:
+Here, your rule would look something like this:

-Make sure to set your visitors up for success, right away by offering them a chance to watch a demo or sign up for a webinar.
+Make sure to set your visitors up for success right away, by offering them a chance to watch a demo or sign up for a webinar.

 Note: To capture your visitors’ email addresses, you’ll need to send your message as a ‘chat’, and deliver it in ‘full.’
 Then, select ‘email collector’ as your response type.

 If you connect your Clearbit Reveal account to Intercom, you’ll get a bunch of additional, powerful company data you can use to send highly-targeted messages to visitors.